College of Pharmacy

 Pharmaceutics education and research was initiated at the University of Utah in 1968, with the establishment of the Department of Applied Pharmaceutical Sciences, chaired by Professor Emeritus, Dr. Robert Petersen.
 Dr. Petersen's interests and activities included drug-container interactions and the development of tests for measuring the toxicity of plastics used as packaging materials.
 These interests lead to a natural collaboration with a new Materials Science and Engineering Program, and to the recruitment of new faculty with cross-disciplinary research interests then unconventional to traditional pharmacy.
-The Department's activities in novel polymers biomaterials and drug delivery were thus initiated in the early 1970's.
+The Department's activities in novel polymeric biomaterials and drug delivery were thus initiated in the early 1970's.

 The College of Pharmacy was reorganized in 1978, thus establishing the present Department of Pharmaceutics and Pharmaceutical Chemistry.
 Dr. William Higuchi was recruited as Chairman in 1982.
 The innovative and productive research interests and activities of he and his coworkers provided significantly expanded research activation.
-Increasing collaborative research with Utah's Bioengineering program has produced numerous creative, impacting joint projects.
+Increasing collaborative research with Utah's Biomedical Engineering program has produced numerous creative, impacting joint projects.

 The Center for Controlled Chemical Delivery (CCCD) was founded by Dr. S.W.
 Kim in 1986, one of the first State of Utah Centers of Excellence.
-The recruitment of Dr. J. Kopecek (half-time with the Department of Bioengineering) provided focus on water soluble polymers for drug delivery applications.
+The recruitment of Dr. J. Kopecek (half-time with the Department of Biomedical Engineering) provided focus on water soluble polymers for drug delivery applications.
 Dr. J. Herron's recruitment provided expertise in antibody chemistry, with application to drug targeting.
-CCCD has organized and conducted an international drug delivery conference in Salt Lake City in odd-numbered years now in its' 15th running.
+CCCD has organized and conducted an international drug delivery conference in Salt Lake City in odd-numbered years since 1983.
 The Utah conference now draws approximately 300 participants, making it one of the most significant drug delivery conferences in the field.